AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 3. **Bypassing geoblocking**

 Many sites, including streaming services and online platforms, are available only in certain countries.
 In particular, some streaming services are available only on the specific territories, and, for example, when going on vacation abroad, you will not be able to use them without a VPN.
-Besides, torrent clients are also blocked in some states.
-You can learn more about streaming and torrents in [this article](link).
 With a VPN, you can change your visible IP address (and thus your perceived location) and use previously blocked resources.

 <a name="drawbacks"></a>